 Our lead product candidate, elritercept (KER-050), is an engineered ligand trap comprised of a modified ligand-binding domain of the TGF-ß superfamily receptor known as activin receptor type IIA, or ActRIIA, that is fused to the portion of the human antibody known as the Fc domain.
 Elritercept is being developed for the treatment of low blood cell counts, or cytopenias, including anemia and thrombocytopenia, in patients with myelodysplastic syndromes, or MDS, and in patients with myelofibrosis.
 In June 2024, we announced additional data from our ongoing Phase 2 clinical trial evaluating elritercept for the treatment of anemia and thrombocytopenia in patients with very low-, low-, or intermediate-risk MDS, which we refer to as lower-risk MDS.
 We expect to report additional data from Part 2 of this trial in the fourth quarter of 2024.
 Additionally, we received positive feedback from the U.S. Food and Drug Administration regarding the elritercept MDS program, which resulted in general alignment on the design and endpoints for the proposed pivotal, placebo-controlled Phase 3 clinical trial in patients with lower-risk MDS.
-We expect to provide additional details on the planned trial design in the second half of 2024.
+We expect to provide additional details on the planned trial design in the fourth quarter of 2024.
 Additionally, in June 2024, we announced additional data from our ongoing Phase 2 clinical trial evaluating elritercept for the treatment of patients with myelofibrosis-associated cytopenias, which we refer to as the RESTORE trial.
-We expect to announce additional data from this trial in the fourth quarter of 2024.
+We expect to announce additional data from the RESTORE trial in the fourth quarter of 2024.

 Our second product candidate, cibotercept (KER-012), is designed to bind to and inhibit the signaling of TGF-ß ligands that stimulate the proliferation of vascular endothelial and smooth muscle cells and fibroblasts, including activin A, activin B and myostatin (GDF8).
 We believe that cibotercept has the potential to increase the signaling of bone morphogenic protein, or BMP, pathways through this inhibition of activin A and activin B signaling, and consequently treat diseases such as pulmonary arterial hypertension, or PAH, that are associated with reduced BMP signaling, including inactivating mutations in the BMP receptors.
 We are developing cibotercept for the treatment of PAH and for the treatment of cardiovascular disorders.
-We expect to complete enrollment of our ongoing Phase 2 clinical trial evaluating cibotercept in patients with PAH, which we refer to as the TROPOS trial, in the fourth quarter of 2024.
+In September 2024, we announced completion of enrollment of our ongoing Phase 2 clinical trial evaluating cibotercept in patients with PAH, which we refer to as the TROPOS trial.
+We expect to present topline data from the TROPOS trial in the second quarter of 2025.